MaxHalford/maxhalford.github.io/content/blog/sympy-doctests.md

 ================ 1 passed in 0.58s =========================
 ```

 As I was saying, I like using SymPy to test mathematical functions.
-If a function uses mathematical operators, then there are good chances you can feed it with SymPy variables as well as numbers and arrays.
+If a function uses mathematical operators, then there is a good chance you can feed it with SymPy variables as well as numbers and arrays.

 I'll provide an example.
 A year ago, I added an online version of [ARIMA](https://www.wikiwand.com/en/Autoregressive_integrated_moving_average) to [River](https://riverml.xyz/0.14.0/).
 ARIMA is a time series forecasting model.
 Like other forecasting models, it assumes the time series is stationary.
 If it isn't, [differencing](https://www.wikiwand.com/en/Autoregressive_integrated_moving_average#Differencing) has to be applied.

 The idea behind differencing is quite intuitive, but the implementation is easy to get wrong.
-I've included below the `Differencer` class which is currently used in River.
+I've included down below the `Differencer` class which is currently used in River.

 <details>
   <summary>Click to see the <code>Differencer</code> class</summary>